X

 • Assisting with the removal of liver toxins;

-• Promoting the growth of new cells in the liver;
+• Promoting the growth of new cells in the liver and liver enzymes;

 • Improving blood flow to the liver, which can help renew and replenish cells; and